BICYCLE ACCIDENT LAWYERS

 Other cases include drivers making sharp turns into the path of an oncoming bike obscured by the sun.
 Some drivers brush or sideswipe riders off the road.
 In some instances, these cars run into another vehicle or person on foot.

 There are also cases where drivers are DUI or driving while under the influence of drugs.
-Another common accident scenario is when drivers pull out backward and forwards, from driveways and alleys too fast, without looking both directions and putting the bicyclists and others in danger.
+People in these conditions can often drive impulsively – pulling out backward and forwards, from driveways and alleys too fast, without looking both directions and putting the bicyclists and others in danger.

-Given the lack of protection bicycle related injuries can be very serious unfortunately leading to death.
-Below are some of the most common bicycle related injuries.
+Given the lack of protection, bicycle-related injuries can be very serious and even deadly.
+Below are some of the most common bicycle-related injuries.